 The Atheist displays his utter lack of humility (and lack of knowledge and true understanding) when he foolishly claims, “I KNOW that there is NO God.”

 For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith. —Romans 12:3 NKJV

 Therefore in Christ Jesus I have found reason for boasting in things pertaining to God.
-For I will not presume to speak of anything except what Christ has accomplished through me, resulting in the obedience of the Gentiles by word and deed, —Romans 15:17-18 NASB
+For I will not presume to speak of anything except what Christ has accomplished through me… —Romans 15:17-18 NASB

-Who then is Paul, and who is Apollos, but ministers through whom you believed, as the Lord gave to each one?
-I planted, Apollos watered, but God gave the increase.
-So then neither he who plants is anything, nor he who waters, but God who gives the increase. —1 Corinthians 3:5-7 NKJV
+What then is Apollos?
+And what is Paul?
+Servants through whom you believed, even as the Lord gave opportunity to each one.
+I planted, Apollos watered, but God was causing the growth.
+So then neither the one who plants nor the one who waters is anything, but God who causes the growth. —1 Corinthians 3:5-7 NASB

 I have learned to be content in whatever circumstances I am.
 I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
 I can do all things through Him who strengthens me. —Philippians 4:11-13 NASB

 Christ’s humble example